Updated: Find out where the new OnePlus Watch 3 places in our rankings

 - Sensors: PPG, ECG (limited regions), SpO2, skin temperature

-The Venu 3 sees Garmin push on with its best sporty smartwatch yet, improving the battery life and heart rate monitoring sensor, and offering all-new features that make it a better fit for people who don’t spend their lives exercising.
+The Venu 3 sees Garmin push on with its best sporty smartwatch yet.
+This model boasts the line’s best-ever battery life, heart rate monitoring sensor, and tons of holistic, non-workout features.

-In typical Garmin fashion, it’s still very comfortable tracking runs, rides, and pool swims – and also has modes for golf and climbing.
-Garmin has now added dedicated modes for HIIT-style training, too, and new muscle maps for strength training to make sure you’re working on all those key muscle groups.
+In typical Garmin fashion, it’s still best for tracking runs, rides, and pool swims.
+It even has modes for golf and climbing.
+Garmin has added dedicated modes for HIIT-style training and new muscle maps for strength training to ensure work on all key muscle groups.

-You’re getting everything Garmin has to offer in smartwatch features, naturally, including payments, a built-in music player with offline support for major platforms like Spotify, and room for 2,000 songs.
-There are notifications for Android and iOS users, but still no sign of LTE here.
+Every key smartwatch feature Garmin offers – besides the Fenix 8 voice assistant – is here.
+That includes payments, a built-in music player with offline support for major platforms like Spotify, and room for 2,000 songs.
+Users can also receive notification mirroring for Android and iOS users, though sadly there’s no LTE option.

-Battery life varies depending on which case size you opt for here, though is still good for well over a week even with the always-on display mode turned on.
-It’s also much more than what you’ll get on Wear OS watches and Samsung watches, which is important to keep in mind.
+Battery life varies depending on the case size you opt for here, though the bigger model is good for over a week even with the always-on display mode turned on.
+It’s also much more than what you’ll get on Wear OS and Samsung watches, which is important to remember.

-The features that first debuted on the Venu 2 Plus are all here, as well, which means you have a microphone and speaker to allow you to make calls via Bluetooth and access your phone’s smart assistant from your wrist.
+The features that first debuted on the Venu 2 Plus are also here, meaning there’s a microphone and speaker to make calls via Bluetooth and access your phone’s smart assistant from your wrist.
 Depending on your region, you can also use the Garmin ECG app.

 - Read our Garmin Venu 3 review